google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 {% include "web/_shared/contributors/hongchanchoi.html" %}

 The [previous article](/web/updates/2017/12/audio-worklet)
-on the AudioWorklet detailed the basic concepts and its usage.
+on AudioWorklets detailed the basic concepts and usage.
 Since its launch in Chrome 66 there have been many requests for more examples of how it can be used in actual applications.
 The AudioWorklet unlocks the full potential of WebAudio, but taking advantage of it can be challenging because it requires understanding concurrent programming wrapped with several JS APIs.
-Even for developers who are familiar with the WebAudio, integrating the AudioWorklet with other APIs (e.g. WebAssembly) can be difficult.
+Even for developers who are familiar with WebAudio, integrating the AudioWorklet with other APIs (e.g. WebAssembly) can be difficult.

 This article will give the reader a better understanding of how to use the